1s0m0rph/OOAD_project3/README.md

 - Observer (for creating rental records when customers enter)
 - Decorator (for adding extra packages and handling costs of tools)
 - Strategy (for deciding which category a tool is in)
+- Template (for the different types of customers)